How to Import Data into Salesforce

 Before you can actually use either import tool, you’ll need to have a CSV file of the data that you wish to import.
 Making sure this CSV file is fully ready to be imported requires some consideration.

 One of the most important things to consider when preparing your CSV file is to understand what kind of data it is that you wish to import.
 Then, you need to know how it corresponds to Salesforce objects and their particular fields.
 If you blindly import thousands of records into Salesforce, you could end up with data in the wrong place or missing altogether.
-This would essentially defeat the purpose of having a data organizational tool in general.

 But how do you know where certain data is supposed to end up within Salesforce?
 Here are a couple of examples to help you understand.
 Say you are looking to expand your business and you decide to purchase a list of potential customers from a big data company.
 Those potential customers would fall under the object field “Leads.”